-- 5.1 The 34 dwellings granted in this development represent a valuable contribution to the Council's 5-year housing land supply and it is important that the scheme is implemented as soon as possible.
+Impact Assessment 4.3.
+It is not anticipated that the proposed deed of variation will lead to discrimination or inequality in respect of any particular groups.
+Nor will it impact upon human rights.
+5. Conclusion - 5.1 The 34 dwellings granted in this development represent a valuable contribution to the Council's 5-year housing land supply and it is important that the scheme is implemented as soon as possible.
 Negotiations have taken place and on the basis of the viability assessment undertaken by GNEC on behalf of the applicants, the District Valuer concurs that 40% provision of affordable housing on the site is unsustainable.
 The District Valuer concludes that the scheme cannot viably provide any affordable housing but can contribute towards the required CIL/Section106 contributions of £109,831.
 Officers accept this view. - 5.2 When Section 106 BC was in force it ensured that if an Inspector were to modify an affordable housing obligation on appeal, that modification would remain valid for 3 years.
-The associated Government guidance stated:

-"If the development is not completed in that time, the original affordable housing obligation will apply to those parts of the scheme which have not been commenced.
+The associated Government guidance states: "If the development is not completed in that time, the original affordable housing obligation will apply to those parts of the scheme which have not been commenced.
 Developers are therefore incentivised to build out as much of their scheme as possible within 3 years.
 It will not be sufficient to commence one part of the development to secure the revised affordable housing obligation for the whole scheme.
 If developers are concerned about the viability of their scheme at the end of the 3 years, they can seek to modify the agreement again.
 This could be done through voluntary renegotiation or by making a new application [to the local planning authority]."
 "This 3 year period, and the need to secure as much development as possible in that period, should incentivise developers to build out.
 Local planning authorities may wish to make similar time-limited modifications or conditions when considering an application ..."

-5.3 Having regard to the above, officers are recommending that this variation should be time limited for a period of 3 years from the date of the decision.

-6. Background Documents

-Planning Application file reference 2016/0124/OUT and associated documents.
+5.3 Having regard to the above, this variation shall be time limited for a period of 3 years from the date of the decision.
+6. Background Documents Planning Application file reference 2016/0124/OUT and associated documents.

-Contact Officer: Jenny Tyreman, Senior Planning Officer
+Contact Officer: Jenny Tyreman, Senior Planning Officer Appendices: None

-Appendices: None